 Are There Any Tests Which Prove Sounds Stimulate The Brain

-There are tests which correlate that music stimulates the brain.
-Surgeons often listen to music when in theater Listening to classical sounds are known to improve logical skills as your brain begins to unwind.
+There are studies that correlate that music stimulates the brain.
+Surgeons often listen to music when in the theater.
+Listening to classical sounds are known to improve logical skills as your brain begins to unwind.
 It will concentrate on the sounds and be able to memorize them.
-Mozart and Schubert have common classical tunes which many people listen to.
+Mozart and Schubert have common classical tunes that many people listen to.

 Music has been used for children as young as three years old to improve their motor functions.
 This is the ideal age for a human being to be receptive to new patterns.
 This effect will lessen as humans age, but at study age, it will help you to concentrate.